How Asset-Based Lending Can Drive Growth and Improve Cash Flow for Consumer Product Businesses

 4. Repayment Flexibility

-With ABL, repayments are typically tied to your cash flow.
-As you collect on receivables or sell inventory, you repay the line of credit, freeing up room for additional borrowing as needed.
+Repayment on an ABL facility aligns with your cash flow.
+As you collect on receivables or sell inventory, you repay the line of credit, freeing up availability to draw again.
+This makes it easy to reinvest capital as your business cycles through working capital needs.

 Best Practices for Managing Your ABL Facility